mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Intimidation skill is used to manipulate people through awe or fear.
 Doing so can be as subtle as adopting a posture that gives a hero a sense of authority, or as direct as threatening someone with bodily harm.
 Heroes who are proficient in Intimidation include those with a naturally menacing demeanor, as well as those whose profession requires them to sway others’ decisions in order to be successful.

-**Skill Uses:** Clear a room, demand surrender, incite violence, issue commands, extort money or favors, inspire respect or fear, interrogate or interview, make peace, make threats, negotiate deals, etc.
+peace, make threats, negotiate deals, etc.

 ---